The Inessential Indexical (with Herman Cappelen)

 Acting Without Me: Corporate Agency and the First-Person Perspective (with Herman Cappelen) (2021, in The Routledge Handbook of Linguistic Reference)

 This Paper Might Change Your Mind (with Henry Schiller) (2020 , Nous forthcoming)

 Reviving the Parameter Revolution in Semantics (with Bryan Pickel and Brian Rabern) (2018, in The Science of Meaning: Essays on the Metatheory of Natural Language Semantics)

 Review of José Bermúdez, Understanding 'I': Language and Thought (with Herman Cappelen) (2017, )

 Empathy and Transformative Experience Without the First-Person Point of View (with Herman Cappelen) (2017, Inquiry 60.3, 315-336)

-What is Philosophical Methodology? (forthcoming in the Oxford Handbook of Philosophical Methodology)
+What is Philosophical Methodology?
+(2016, In the Oxford Handbook of Philosophical Methodology)